-NALT Teams with Conservation groups to permanently protect historic site in tennessee
+NALT Teams with Conservation groups to permanently protect historic site in Tennessee

 CHADDS FORD, PA – North American Land Trust (NALT) today announced that a team of conservation, historic, and government groups has successfully preserved 300 acres of natural lands in Chattanooga, Tennessee, for the enjoyment and use of future generations.